ABDO176ELTAWEEL/deepfake-detection/README.md

 video_pred  = argmax(video_score)
 ```

-This is the evaluation protocol used in the original FF++ paper and is more meaningful for real-world deployment.
+This evaluation protocol, used in the original FF++ paper, is more meaningful for real-world deployment.

 ## Results